 Safety and Miscellaneous

-Employee GPS tracking can be used for the well-being of your employees.
+An employee GPS tracking app can be used for the well-being of your employees.
 For example, oil companies that have remote assets can track their oil field inspectors for safety reasons.

 Employers can take advantage of apps that allow them to assist employees in dire situations such as Vismo.
 Vismo can locate employees anywhere in the world in real-time and can also show you their previous locations.